fullptr/datamatic/README.md

 * A block of template code uses C++'s `#ifdef` and `#endif` macros with `DATAMATIC_BLOCK` as the symbol.
 This symbol should not be defined; the only reason I use this rather than custom syntax is so that C++ syntax highlighting can still work on the template files without raising errors.
 Since the `DATAMATIC_BLOCK` symbol is not defined, the template code is ignored by the syntax highlighter (at least in VS Code).
 * Attributes are accessed via the double curly brace notation.
 Attributes are in one of two namespaces, `Comp` and `Attr`.
 The block is copied for each of the components in the spec, and everywhere the `Comp` namespace is used is substituted for the current component.
 The `Attr` namespace works differently.
 If a line has an `Attr` symbol, that line is duplicated for each attribute in the component, so it isn't necessary to specify a loop when specifying attributes.

-Running Datamatic is very simple.
-It has no external dependencies so can just be cloned and ran on a repository as follows:
+Running datamatic is very simple:
 ```bash
 python Datamatic.py --spec <path/to/json/spec> --dir <path/to/project/root>
 ```